Germany summons Belarus ambassador over forced landing and arrest | DW | 24.05.2021

 Flight trackers showed that the plane had nearly reached Lithuania when it turned around and landed in Minsk

-The president of the European Council, Charles Michel, said EU leaders will discuss the incident at an EU summit beginning on Monday evening, adding that the affair would not remain "without consequences."
+The president of the European Council, Charles Michel, said EU leaders would discuss the incident at an EU summit, adding that the affair would not remain "without consequences."

 An EU spokesman said the leaders would discuss "possible sanctions" on Belarus.